elishakaranja/recipe-finder-/README.md

 js/script.js: The JavaScript file handles user interactions, API requests, and comment functionality.

 #### how to View
-To view this project open this link in your browser
+To view this project copy and open this link in your browser     https://elishakaranja.github.io/recipe-finder-/